AlvaroNLM/voice-feature-extraction/README.md

 # voice-feature-extraction
-A project for voice and speech signal processing.
-It is included:
+A project for voice and speech signal processing focused on applying a feature extraction.
+Is is included:
-* feature extraction,
-* spectral analysis, and
+* spectral analysis (STFT Spectrogram, Mel-Spectrogram, visual MFCCs), and
-* prosodic analysis.
+* prosodic analysis (Pitch, visual Energy RMS, Silence/pause).